 What in Show: "STR goes body touch"?
 This Live-Music.
 Digital-Arabesque-Lightshow Phosphoric Fashionable World 1990 and Dance.

 -MUSIC - "Cairo Rising / Tiere, Priester, Menschmaschine".
-The instruments for Cairo Rising are mainly samples, found between 5:00 a.m. and 8:00 p.m.
-In this period of time the acustic rituals of Cairo, a city with 20 million inhabitants, take place, beginning with the first sounds of the flocks of animals that live in the city, on to the electrically amplified prayers and the cluster of sounds produced by people and machines.
+The instruments for Cairo Rising are mainly samples found and recorded in Cairo between 5:00 a.m. and 8:00 p.m.
+In this period of time the acustic rituals of Cairo, a city with 20 million inhabitants, take place, beginning with the first sounds of the flocks of animals that live in the city, on to electrically amplified prayers, to the cluster of sounds produced by people and machines.
 Changing formations of musicians bring the "sound-cocktail" on stage: Egyptian percussionists meet a Viennese trashband.